lognllc/ttlogn-tool/README.md

 ```

 ## search
-Lists the tasks of a story in Pivotal Tracker.
-If the parameter received is '-a', print all the stories of the user.
-If there isn't a parameter print a list of the started and unstarted stories of the user.
+Does a textual search of the time entries of an user.

 ### Parameters
 * text [text]: Text to search in the time entries